Opera Medicea Laurenziana -

 Main contents: architecture and Old Sacristy (Brunelleschi's); works by Donatello (the pulpits), Rosso Fiorentino (the Marriage of the Virgin), Bronzino (the Martyrdom of St. Lawrence), Filippo Lippi (the Annunciation) and Desiderio da Settignano (the tabernacle).

 IMPORTANT: Multimedia Guide is NOT included for free tickets.
-It can be rented clicking here.

 It is not allowed to take photographs or video inside the monumental parts without prior authorization, upon written request and payment of the rights, to be forwarded to the OML office.
 The request must indicate the reason (study or commercial) and a copy of any photo, film or publication they are used for must be send to OML.